Akshay2342/Fusion_doc_md/GAD4 - File Tracking/UI/2021/GAD-4_UI_WEB.md

 ### UC5# create_designation

-The create_designation use case allows the SA to create new users and assign designations to them.
+The create_designation use case allows the SA to create new users and assign designation to them.

 ### UC6# assign/update designation